elliohow/fMRI_ROI_Analysis_Tool/docs/index.rst

 ---------
 This project uses the Apache 2.0 license.
 For the text version of the license see `here <https://github.com/elliohow/fMRI_ROI_Analysis_Tool/blob/master/LICENSE>`_.
+Prior to version 1.0.0, this project used an MIT license.

 .. toctree::
     :caption: Contents